Auld Lang Syne: Use in films

 The strong and obvious associations of the song and its melody have made it a common staple for film soundtracks from the very early days of "talking" pictures to the present—a large number of films and television series' episodes having used it for background, generally but by no means exclusively to evoke the New Year.

+Use in literature

+The song and its lyrics have featured in novels and stories many times.